Macbucheron1/Devops-Template/README.md

 ![UbuntuMacOSResult](./images/CI_CD/UbuntuMacOsCIResult.png)

+> [!TIP]
+> We could have created a separeted job for the Windows runner and use a docker container with Redis to make it work.
+But we have decided to keep it simple for this project.

 _For the next parts we also jobs for the different Node.js version_

+#### Choice justification

 _**Why did we install Redis instead of using a container?**_

 We have chosen to install Redis in order to make it work on Linux AND MacOS.
-Indeed, [Docker container are not available on MacOS](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions#types-of-actions).
+Indeed, [Docker container are not available only available on Linux](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions#types-of-actions).
 Therefore, we have to install Redis on the host machine in order to make it work on MacOS.

-_**Why did we uploads the user_api directory as an artifact instead of zipping all file in the repository and upload it as the deployment artifact ?** (As it was done in the [lab correction](https://github.com/adaltas/ece-devops-2024-fall/blob/main/modules/05.ci-cd/lab-corrections/master_user-api.yml))_
+_**Why did we upload the user_api directory as an artifact instead of zipping all files in the repository and uploading it as the deployment artifact?** (As it was done in the [lab correction](https://github.com/adaltas/ece-devops-2024-fall/blob/main/modules/05.ci-cd/lab-corrections/master_user-api.yml))_

-This choice was made from multiple reasons:
+This choice was made for multiple reasons:

 1. By uploading the `user_api` directory, we are only uploading the necessary files for the User API.
 This is more efficient than uploading the whole repository.
-   2. Using `user_api` allows the artifact to be easily consummed in Docker-based and non-Docker-based deployment scenarios.
+2. Using `user_api` allows the artifact to be easily consumed in Docker-based and non-Docker-based deployment scenarios.

 In the lab correction, zipping the entire repository might have been simpler for a single deployment job focused on Azure Web App.
 However, in our case, the multi-job nature of the pipeline and the future integration of Docker-based deployment made the `user_api` directory a better choice.